Transition to a less wasteful, more sustainable, way of life

 On food, Abundance, harvesting, distributing and preserving fruit that would otherwise go to waste; growing projects, using land more productively...
 And How not to waste food - some advice and weblinks

-Skill sharing or up-skilling – how to fix or repair or re-purpose things, including clothes and other textiles in TTK's monthly sewing workshop, Stitch in Time, which returned after a break in 2020 - see Events for up-to-date info about place and time.
+Skill sharing, up-skilling and repairing – how to fix or repair or re-purpose things, including clothes and other textiles in TTK's monthly sewing workshop, Stitch in Time, which returned after a break in 2020 - and later evolved into a monthly Repair Cafe Kingston.
 See below in Past TTK initiatives for a brief history of our sociable sewing sessions, which began with a bag-making workshop in 2009 and then ran monthly from January 2010 to 2014.

 Energy Group – working towards less wasteful energy consumption

-Repair Café Kingston - Launched in February 2023 and running every first Saturday from 10.30am - 1.00pm at Kingston Library - aiming to repair items (textiles, electronics, toys, jewellery, woodwork, mechanical...) that would otherwise be thrown away - see separate pages.
+Kingston: Launched in February 2023 and running every first Saturday from 10.30am - 1.00pm at Kingston Library - aiming to repair items (textiles, electronics, toys, jewellery, woodwork, mechanical...) that would otherwise be thrown away - see Repair Café Kingston .

 Recycling Minds - a collaboration between different green groups and businesses and the Council, currently chaired by TTK.
 Looking at what the community and the council can do together to drive up recycling and reduce residual waste.